About

 What I Like

 I like coffee.
 I’m not a coffee snob, really.
 I just don’t like bad coffee.
 I like regular, plain ol’ drip coffee with good beans that’s brewed at pretty close to the right temperature.
 I’ve come to even making coffee to go along with my supper.
 This code has to be included on this page: provenf0c0a4.
+I really like using my Mac and my iPhone.

 I like building clicky keyboards and have built about 16 of them that have now scattered themselves around the apartment (I’ve even foisted a few on friends).